Sketches of the Ancient History of the Six Nations: Part Three: The Six Nations

 The Senecas (with the help of allies) conquered the Squawkihows, some of whom remained on in the country as vassals.
 The Oyalkquoher, ("big bear") invaded next, followed by the musqueto.

 The Oneidas extended their domain under Atotarho III.
 About "800 years" before Columbus's arrival, "the Twakanhahorss (now Mississaugers) ceded the colonies lying between the Kea-nau-hau-sent (Oak-Orchard creek) and the Onyakarra (Niagara) river to the Five Nations."

 Two stories from this period typify its violence and unpredictability.
 The first is about Soh-nou-re-wah ("Big Neck"), a child who became a giant and committed atrocities but who was a great hunter.
 After outstaying his welcome in the community (despite his hunting ability), he built a fort on the Kau-nau-seh-wah-tua-yea river from which he would attack his enemies before he was killed by three warriors near the riverbank.
 The second concerns a boy near Fort Jenneatowaka who found Kaistowanea, a two-headed serpent which he brought home and which became large and vicious enough to besiege the fort.
 Kaistowanea ate the entire fort except for one warrior and his sister, who pierced the serpent's heart.
 Kaistowanea retreated to a nearby lake and died, and the Councilfire – the seat of government – was moved from Jenneatowaka to Thau-gwe-took, west of Geneva Lake.

-About 650 years before Columbus's discovery, King Ototarho IV commissioned a western expedition of fifteen men and two captains to "explore the countries toward to the setting sun."
+About 650 years before Columbus's discovery, King Atotarho VII commissioned a western expedition of fifteen men and two captains to "explore the countries toward to the setting sun."
 The king of Ottauwah sent two of his warriors to join the party.
 They forded the Mississippi and continued west, contacting the Dog Tail Nation and another unnamed nation; both were friendly.
 Before reaching the Rocky Mountains, they were blocked by a giant; realizing that their journey was over, they returned to the king and told him about the western lands.

 About 200 years later, the Twakanhah (Messissaugers) declared war on the Five Nations and were routed by the Senecas at Fort Kauhanauka; several other skirmishes took place on Ontario lake.
 The commander at fort Kauhanauka became ambitious and amassed an army of 2,000 warriors to cross the Niagara river and reach the lake, where they were beaten back by the Twakanhah.
 At a stalemate, the Five Nations and the Twakanhah struck a tentative peace.